Skip to Main Content

 Our Sustainable Aviation Fuel (SAF) is certified in compliance with the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA).
 It also follows RSB Global standards.
 This ensures rigorous accounting for the carbon inputs and other sustainability-related impacts associated with our fuels.

 No. According to the International Air Transport Association (IATA), SAF accounted for only 0.2 percent of global jet fuel use in 2023.
-Collaborations and investments are key to making decarbonization a reality in aviation.
+Collaborations and investments are key to adding to the SAF supply and expanding energy resilience in aviation.
 Sustainable aviation fuel certificates (SAFc) are one of the fastest ways to help scale SAF production and technologies.

 What are SAF certificates and how do they reduce my company’s carbon emissions?

-Delivered via Book & Claim, SAF certificates (SAFc) provides an efficient solution for displacing fossil-based jet fuel with SAF.
-SAFc deliver decarbonization benefits for Scope 1 or Scope 3 emissions in any sector.
+Delivered via Book & Claim, SAF certificates (SAFc) provide an efficient, market-based solution for increasing investment into the industry and scaling SAF supply.
+SAFc deliver emissions benefits for Scope 1 or Scope 3 customers in any sector.

-By purchasing SAFc, a company is purchasing the environmental benefits of SAF.
-Instead of transporting the physical fuel across the country, the fuel is used at an airport close to a production facility, minimizing the logistical burden, transport costs, and emissions.
+By purchasing SAFc, a company is purchasing the environmental benefits of SAF and is able to verifiably apply those benefits against their aviation emissions.
+Instead of transporting the physical fuel across the country, the fuel is used at an airport close to a production facility, minimizing the logistical burden, transport costs, and emissions of adding it to the supply chain.

 What is Book & Claim?